Little Miss P: Characters

 An anthropomorphized representation of premenstrual syndrome.
 Appears in a bonus chapter in the collected edition of the series.

 Media

 Manga

 The series was first published in 2017 as a web comic on the comedy website Omocoro under the title Tsukiichi!
-Seiri-chan (ツキイチ！生理ちゃん, Monthly Menstruation-chan).
-Kadokawa collected the series as a tankōbon bound volume in March 2018, and began serializing new chapters of series as Seiri-chan in its manga magazine Monthly Comic Beam in November 2018.
+Seiri-chan (ツキイチ！生理ちゃん, 'Monthly Menstruation-chan').
+Kadokawa collected the series as a tankōbon bound volume in March 2018, and began serializing new chapters of series as Seiri-chan in its manga magazine Comic Beam in November 2018.
 That same month, Yen Press announced that it would publish an English-language translation of the series under the title Little Miss P, with the first volume released in June 2019.
 A Little Miss P stuffed toy was released in April 2019 to commemorate the release of the manga's second volume.
 The third volume was released on May 11, 2020.